 My name is Tim Brooks and I aspire to use technology to enable people to create, experience, and share impactful artwork.
-I am most fascinated by how machines represent perceptual concepts such as pattern, tonality, and quality.
-I am a PhD student at Berkeley AI Research, where I currently study with Alyosha Efros, Ren Ng, and Trevor Darrell.
+I am most fascinated by how machines represent perceptual concepts such as textures, aesthetics, and visual entities.
+I am a PhD student at Berkeley AI Research, where I am advised by Alyosha Efros.
+My current research investigates properties of images and videos that emerge from deep learning methods which directly intake visual data and do not require human labeling.

 This website contains some of my original individual and collaborative works.
 My photography has landed awards from National Geographic, Nature's Best Photography and National Wildlife Federation.
 I have performed at the Beacon Theatre on Broadway in New York City, acted as the lead in Carnegie Mellon’s student-run musical, and received an international award for a cappella beatboxing.

 I am passionate about my career in computer science and artificial intelligence, and fortunate that it melds with my love for photography, film, and music.
 I welcome your comments and questions about my work.